 Those who are preparing for Licensed Lay Ministry need to comlpete the CCS (or equivalent learning) before beginning LLM training, while the Authorised Local Preachers must do it in their first three years of being authorised.
 Please look at each of the forms of ministry to see how to make application.

 Commissioning takes place on completion of the training programmes.

-- LLMs are Admitted and Licensed by the Diocesan Bishop at the annual Readers Day.
+- LLMs are Admitted and Licensed by the Diocesan Bishop at the annual Celebration of Lay Ministry.

-- Pastoral Assistants and Evangelists are given permission to minister by their parish priest and Parish Church Council on behalf of the parish through a local commissioning service.
+- Pastoral Assistants and Evangelists are authorised by their parish priest and Parish Church Council and commissioned in a Cathedral service.

 For more information please contact Elizabeth Jordan